aliyousefi-dev/ova/docs/Feature to Develop.md

 and it show the Same

 Having a Worker that listen for video added uploaded or anything and make the Vtts for that.

+i think the comment can be good feature also